 Ending Unjust Imprisonment

 Being behind on a trash bill should not be a crime.
-Furthermore, Alabama’s Constitution states that no one can be imprisoned for debt.
-Yet, in November 2022, Alabama made international news when an 82-year-old resident of the city of Valley in Chambers County was handcuffed and arrested at her home because she owed $77 in garbage service fees.
-Additional reporting revealed that she was one of hundreds of residents over the course of two decades who were arrested for nonpayment of trash fees.
+Yet, in November 2022, Alabama made international news when an 82-year-old resident of the city of Valley in Chambers County was handcuffed and arrested at her home for owing $77 in garbage service fees.
+Additional reporting revealed that she was one of hundreds of residents arrested for nonpayment of trash fees over two decades.
+In Chickasaw, dozens of residents were prosecuted for failure to pay trash fees and were not allowed to start a payment plan to settle their accounts.
+Although the local prosecutors in both cities have since stopped prosecuting these cases, because of authority granted under state law, thousands of Alabamians remain at risk of arrest and criminal prosecution for missing even a single trash payment, regardless of their household’s financial situation.

 Story